XAIBOAI/XAIBOAI/README.md

 ## Installation

-To install AIStreamer, follow these steps:
+To install XAIBO, follow these steps:

 1. Clone the repository:
     ```bash